oleiade/etcaetera/README.rst

     * *Module*: extracts configuration values from a python module.
 Like in django, only uppercased variables will be matched

 In a close future, etcaetera may provide adapters for:
+    * *Argv* argparse format support: would load settings from an argparser parser attributes
     * *File* ini format support: would load settings from an ini file

 Defaults adapter